A general recursion for integrals involving products of Hermite polynomials and its applications: Introduction

-While the integrals $W_{ijk\ell}$, $Y_{ijk\ell}$ and $U_{ijk\ell mn}$ can be numerically computed using efficient integration schemes available in various software packages, such brute-force methods depend heavily on the chosen integration schemes, the number of grid points, and the integration interval.
-Symbolic math toolboxes might offer an alternative, but for large values of $M$, this approach becomes impractically slow, as computing all distinct integrals would require substantial time.
+Here $A_{ijk\ell} = \dfrac{1}{\pi\sqrt{2^{i+j+k+\ell}i!j!k!\ell !}}$ and ${B_{ijk\ell mn} = \dfrac{1}{\pi\sqrt{\pi}\sqrt{2^{i+j+k+\ell+m+n}i!j!k!\ell ! m! n!}}}$ are the normalization coefficients, $H_i(x)$ is the physicists' Hermite polynomial of degree $i$ and $H^\prime_i(x)$ denotes the first-order derivative of $H_i(x)$.
+Physically, $W_{ijk\ell}$, and $Y_{ijk\ell}$ respectively constitute the matrix elements of the s- and p-wave two-body contact interaction potentials in bosonic~\cite{olshanii1998atomic}, and fermionic~\cite{kanjilal2004nondivergent} systems under a one-dimensional harmonic confinement.
+Analogously, $U_{ijk\ell mn}$ accounts for the matrix elements of three-body interactions, which are particularly relevant in the study of anyonic systems~\cite{harshman2020anyons}.
+The indices $i,j,k,\ell,m,n$ are non-negative integers of 0, 1, \dots, $M$, where $M$ is the largest degree of the Hermite polynomial which can be very large to achieve the desired numerical convergence in practice.
+While the integrals $W_{ijk\ell}$, $Y_{ijk\ell}$ and $U_{ijk\ell mn}$ can, in principle, be computed numerically using efficient quadrature methods available in various computational packages and software, such brute-force methods are highly sensitive to the choice of integration schemes, the number of grid points, and the integration interval.
+Symbolic math toolboxes might offer an alternative, but for large values of $M$, this approach becomes impractically slow, as the polynomially growing number of distinct integrals requires a substantial amount of computing time.